elliottingey/Portfolio/learningJavaScript.md

     about the basics of JavaScript from what I went through.
 The site is broken up into sections of which I read through the first two parts (1.1-2.18).
 This should be a good future reference if I have any issues with JavaScript or TypeScript.</p>

     <img src="https://elliottingey.github.io/Portfolio/JavaScript/JStutorial.PNG" class="rounded mx-auto d-block" alt="JSTutorial">
+    <h6 class="greytxt"> Here is an image of the site breakdown with the completed tutorials colored purple</h6>

     <!-- Optional JavaScript -->
     <!-- jQuery first, then Popper.js, then Bootstrap JS -->